Plan for Energy Efficiency First

-Residential buildings are required to meet one of two tiers of energy efficiency to be eligible for NSHP incentives:
+Buildings subject to the 2008 Standards are required to meet one of the following two tiers of energy efficiency:

-The Tier I level is a minimum condition for participation in the NSHP.
-The Tier II level is intended to differentiate builders who make a greater commitment to energy efficiency, aim for immediate positive cash flow to homeowners—allowing the PV system to be downsized to be more affordable—and encourage builders to move towards zero energy new homes.
-The Tier II level is consistent with what is being accomplished by California builders participating in the national Building America program.
+The Tier I level is a minimum condition for participation in NSHP for buildings subject to 2008 Standards, while Code-Compliant is the minimum level for buildings subject to 2013 Standards.
+The Tier I & Tier II levels are intended to differentiate builders who make a greater commitment to energy efficiency, aim for immediate positive cash flow to homeowners—allowing the PV system to be downsized to be more affordable—and encourage builders to move towards zero energy new homes.

 California Utility New Residential Construction Energy Efficiency Programs